madhu123-4/Ansible/questions.md

 In this example, the `systemd` module is used to check the status of the `httpd` service, and the output is saved into the `service_status` variable.
 The `when` condition in the second task uses filters to check if the service status has changed and if the status is not `running`, in which case it restarts the service.

 In these examples, variables are used to make playbooks more dynamic, reusable, and flexible, demonstrating the advantages of using variables in Ansible.
+### Q) What is a push-based configuration in Ansible?

+In Ansible, a push-based configuration refers to a mode of operation where the control node (the machine running Ansible) pushes configurations and executes tasks directly on the managed nodes (the machines being managed by Ansible).
+This is in contrast to a pull-based configuration, where the managed nodes actively pull configurations from a central server.

+In a push-based configuration:

+1. **Control Node:** The control node contains the inventory of managed nodes and the playbooks or commands to be executed on these nodes.

+2. **Managed Nodes:** These are the target machines that will be configured and managed by Ansible.
+They do not require any special software or agent to be installed, as Ansible uses SSH (or WinRM for Windows) to communicate with them.

+3. **Execution:** When a playbook or command is executed on the control node, Ansible establishes SSH connections to the managed nodes and pushes the configuration changes or executes tasks directly on them.

+4. **Result Reporting:** Ansible collects the results of the tasks executed on the managed nodes and reports them back to the user on the control node.

+Push-based configuration is the default mode of operation for Ansible and is well-suited for managing and configuring small to medium-sized infrastructures.
+It provides simplicity and ease of use, as there is no need to set up and maintain a separate configuration management server.